top of page

 You need to know who to listen to, who not to listen to, what to commit to the notes, what might just be a room joke.
 There's a lot of talk during an 8-16 hour day.
 And you need to be on and alert for that whole time.

-But because so many of these experiences are writers' room experience-dependent, it can be difficult to become qualified to be a writers' assistant without being in or near a writers' room.
+Because so many of these experiences are writers'-room-experience-dependent, it can be difficult to become qualified to be a writers' assistant without being in or near a writers' room.

 How to get the job

-However, those groups are generally closed and you need to be a writers' assistant to be in one.
-Therefore, you should ask around.
+However, those groups are generally closed and you need to be a writers' assistant to be a part of those groups to begin with.
+Therefore, ask around.

 See if you know anybody who knows anybody who IS in fact in one of these groups.
 Have them keep an eye out for you.